Reconfigurable-Computing-CalPoly-Pomona/RoboFire/README.md

 **Current project state and future plans**
-The current state of the project is a working controllable vehicle that automatically sprays water upon detecting fire.
-Plans for expansion include but are not limited to: the implementation of image processing software on the board to replace flame sensors, integrate the ability to control the motors using PWM and ultimately, making the gorund vehicle fully autonomous.
+The current state of the project is a working controllable vehicle that automatically sprays water upon fire detection.
+Plans for expansion include but are not limited to: the implementation of image processing software on the board to replace flame sensors, integrate the ability to control the motors using PWM, and ultimately, making the gorund vehicle fully autonomous.